cultureandempire/cultureandempire.github.io/README.md

 If there's not enough money, a community will starve.
 If there's too much, it will, as I've said, rot.
 It is a delicate balance.
 We can motivate people with money up to a certain degree.
 After that, only sociopaths respond proportionally.
 This is a flaw in the naive "more money is always good" theory of capitalism.
 In my business, it's always been those I paid best who turned out to be the most treacherous.

 The first thing is to reduce your costs by not setting up legal entities, offices, and staff unless you really need them.
-Not only will these eat any funding you might have, they will work against you as you try to build a pure online community.
+Not only will these eat any funding you might have, they will work against you as you try to build a pure on-line community.
 Secondly, invest your time and money in the community minimally when you see that there's no choice.
 It could be taking a trademark, paying for hosting services, or doing some particularly difficult work no one else is able to undertake.
 Finally, watch out for individuals who take on too much risk without adequate reward -- they can be vulnerable to burnout, something I'll talk about in the next section.

 *TIP:* Every time you find it necessary to spend money on the community, ask if you could have found a way to get others to help instead.

 ## Sidebars

-In the previous section, I examined my toolbox for building online communities.
+In the previous section, I examined my toolbox for building on-line communities.
 Now I'll look at few other key ideas that are worth knowing about.

 ### The Market Curve